taarskog/crm-powerbi-viewer/pages/azure-ad.md

 ---
 To be able to authenticate with Power BI a token is required.
 The token is delivered by Azure AD and to get it crm-powerbi-viewer must be registered as a valid application.

+### _(new)_ Power BI Simplified Flow
+The Power BI team has created a schema that simplifies the creation of an application in Azure AD.
+You still need to perform a few steps in the Azure portal but the flow is easier and with fewer steps.
+The guide on this page is the original one with all the steps taking place in Azure.
+The new guide using the Power BI schema can be found [here](azure-ad-simple.html).

+If you encounter issues following the new flow - please validate the created application using the guide on this page.
+{: .alert .alert-warning }

 ### Steps

 1. Go to the Azure portal at <https://portal.azure.com>.